-Each February and July, a group of 30 parishioners travels to Honduras on a mission to work with those children and women served by our partner, Sociedad Amigos de los Ninos.
-For more information, please email Ashley Markiewicz.
+Each February and July, a group of 30 parishioners travel to Honduras on a mission to work with those served by our partner, Sociedad Amigos de los Niños.
+For more information, please contact Ashley Ponce.

 Below are any current alerts or warnings for travel to Honduras.
 Please feel free to reach out to the Gesu Honduras Team with any questions.
 We are always closely monitoring the risks associated with travel to Honduras.
 If a trip was deemed to be unsafe, we would cancel it at the earliest date possible.